peddi-dev/docker/docker-images/oracle18XE/README.txt

 Step 4:
 -------
-Create the docker container for oracle XE from the docker image creatd above using the script createOracleXEDockerContainer.sh
+Create the docker container for oracle XE from the docker image creatd in step 3 using the script createOracleXEDockerContainer.sh

  $ sh createOracleXEDockerContainer.sh